 Donovan says she initially thought her partner would feel like she "stole his thunder" because he had been thinking about proposing but says he was excited.
 Their families, however, didn't think much of her proposal because there was no ring involved.
 "It was silly to let my parents and maybe just the cultural stigma make me doubt that I had actually proposed!" she added.

-Halie*, who recently proposed to her now-fiancé, told Refinery29 when she told female friends that she was considering popping the question, "they were slightly horrified in a 'why would you do that?', 'that's so weird' kind of way."
+Halie*, who recently proposed to her now-fiancé, told Refinery29 that when she told female friends she was considering popping the question, "they were slightly horrified in a 'why would you do that?', 'that's so weird' kind of way."

 "After that I was extremely careful with mentioning it to anyone at all, although I asked a few select people for advice right before I did it.
 I didn't get any negative responses from male friends," she said.

 Rachel Gersten told Refinery29 that she proposed to her now-husband while they were getting ready for a night out and he was in the shower.
 "We talked about his daughter, and what role we envisioned me playing in her life, and overall what we want to do, see, and be throughout the rest of our lives."

 According to Gersten, the casualness of their engagement seemed like sort of a letdown to some people.
 "Almost everyone reacted with some type of surprise (and maybe disappointment?) that there wasn't a better story.
 To this day people still look like they're waiting for my fairytale proposal and always seem a little sad that I can't give them more," she said.

 Millennials may not be as tradition-adverse as people think

 That's not to mention the booming business of planned proposals, which often involve a man spending hundreds of pounds to surprise his partner.